blacknon/lssh/README.md

   <img src="./images/lssh_windows.gif" width="33%" />
 </p>

-`lssh` is a pure Go SSH toolkit built around one idea: choose the right servers quickly, then work on them without bending your environment to each remote machine.
+`lssh` is a TUI-first SSH client for operators who work across multiple servers.

-The first tool to start with is [`lssh`](./cmd/lssh/README.md).
-It gives you a host-selection TUI, parallel execution, local environment injection, rich forwarding, and proxy support from a single command on Linux, macOS, and Windows.
+Choose hosts from an interactive selector, connect immediately, run commands in parallel, reuse your local bashrc on remote shells without leaving files behind, and use advanced forwarding including NFS-based mounts.

 ## Why start with `lssh`